AP Psychology

 Clear

-Course Description
+Description

 AP Psychology Syllabus

-This AP Psychology course is designed to introduce students to the scientific study of human behavior and mental processes.
-This course follows the College Board’s AP Psychology curriculum framework and is intended to prepare students not only for success on the AP exam but also for future college coursework in psychology or related fields.
+This course follows the College Board’s AP Psychology curriculum framework and prepares students not only for success on the AP exam but also for future college coursework in psychology or related fields.

 In addition to building content knowledge, students will develop essential academic skills that will serve them well beyond the AP exam.
 A key part of this course is helping students grow as learners by encouraging them to analyze their own progress through tools like My AP Classroom.
 They’ll gain experience applying psychological concepts, interpreting data, evaluating claims, and using research methods—just as they would in a college-level psychology course.